Source Treatment Bartoline Factory, Beverley

 Site Overview

-Envirotreat were employed to remediate contaminated soils at a site in Beverley, East Yorkshire.
-The Bartoline Factory occupied a 3.5acre site until May 2003 when a major fire destroyed the building, resulting in ground contamination and the pollution of two nearby watercourses.
+Envirotreat was employed to remediate contaminated soils at a site in Beverley, East Yorkshire.
+The Bartoline Factory occupied a 3.5 acre site, when in May 2003 a major fire destroyed the building, resulting in significant ground contamination and pollution of two nearby watercourses.

 Objective